Republican Challenger Joe Walsh Calls Donald Trump A ‘Traitor’ For Asking China, Ukraine To Investigate Bidens

 Donald Trump’s primary challenger slammed the president as a “traitor” for publicly calling on Ukraine and China to investigate Joe Biden.

-Joe Walsh, the former Republican Congressman who has announced a primary challenge to Trump for the party’s 2020 nomination, spoke out this week after Trump publicly asked for the countries to launch investigations into Joe Biden and his son, Hunter.
+Joe Walsh, the former Republican congressman who has announced a primary challenge to Trump for the party’s 2020 nomination, spoke out this week after Trump publicly asked for the countries to launch investigations into Joe Biden and his son, Hunter.
 Trump is facing an impeachment inquiry after a whistleblower complaint outlined actions that Trump took to pressure Ukraine into investigating his political opponent, and this week made public calls for other countries to look into what are reported to be unfounded allegations of wrongdoing by the Bidens.

 Speaking to Jake Tapper on CNN’s State of the Union, Walsh called out Trump’s actions.